pepkit/divvy/docs/README.md

 ## What makes `divvy` better?

 <img src="img/nodivvy.svg" style="float:left; padding-left: 5px; padding-right: 25px">
-Divvy *makes compute-heavy software portable*, that is, it will work on any computing environment, from a laptop to the cloud.
+Divvy *makes compute-heavy software portable*, so it works on any computing environment, from laptop to cloud.

 Many bioinformatics tools require a particular compute resource setup.
 For example, one pipeline may be written to require running on SLURM, while another requires a cloud provider like AWS, and yet another just runs directly on your laptop.
 This makes it difficult to use these tools with different computing systems.